JaanDev/MCRewrite/README.md

 # MCRewrite
 An open source Minecraft Java Edition rewrite in C++ using raylib.
 This branch version is rd-132211.

+**This version is currently being rewritten from scratch without raylib and shit code, [check it out](https://github.com/JaanDev/MCRewrite/tree/new-rd-132211)!**

 ## TODO for rd-132211
 - [ ] Lighting (probably using a depth buffer)